roc-streaming/roc-toolkit/docs/sphinx/development/coding_guidelines.rst

 Language and libraries
 ======================

-* The codebase is mostly written in "C with classes", a simple and unsophisticated subset of C++.
+The usage of C++ in this project is quite specific.
+The codebase is primarily written in what we refer to as "C with classes", a simplified subset of C++ that intentionally omits several of its features:

-* We use C++98.
-* We don't use exceptions.
-* We mostly avoid templates.
-* We avoid inheritance, except "interface" inheritance.
-* We avoid operators, overloading, and default arguments.
-* We avoid using the preprocessor.
+* No C++ features beyond C++98
+* No exceptions
-* We don't use STL (the algorithms-and-containers part of the C++ standard library).
+* No STL (the algorithms-and-containers part of the standard library)
-* We don't use third-party utility libraries like Boost.
-* We maintain our own minimal utility library (roc_core) designed to be very lightweight and allowing fine-grained memory management.
+* Custom "core" library (roc_core)
+* Templates are mostly avoided (except utility classes in core)
+* Inheritance is primarily used only for "interface inheritance"
+* Overloading, operators, default arguments are avoided

+The roc_core library makes several essential design choices that differ significantly from STL:

+* it is small and lightweight
+* heavy operations, like deep copying or allocations, are never implicit
+* most operations include safety checks and will trigger a panic with stacktrace on incorrect usage
+* most containers are based on intrusive data structures
+* encourages fine-grained memory management based on arenas and pools
+* provides building blocks for lock-free programming

+These design choices render Roc codebase pretty unique and distinguish it from both plain C and modern C++.

+This approach may not be suitable for every project, but it appears to have been effective in the case of Roc due to its low-level, real-time nature, and at the same time the considerable size of its codebase.

 Portability
 ===========